 13. Well-connected transport network

-The MRT, public bus routes and taxi companies help us to get virtually anywhere on the island in about an hour max.
-This despite the high traffic on the road during peak hours.
+The MRT, public bus routes and taxi companies help us get virtually anywhere on the island in about an hour max.
+Despite the high traffic on the road during peak hours.

 14. Efficient transportation system